Jean de Bourbon, Count of Enghien: Metz campaign

 The royal army struck eastwards into Alsace in two bodies.
 One was led by the duc de Guise and the king Henri II.
 The other was led by the constable de Montmorency.
 Guise and Henri descended upon Toul, and then Nancy.
 Montmorency gained entry to Metz via a degree of subterfuge.
 It was at Metz that the royal army re-unified and marched forward to Strasbourg.
 Suspicious of Montmorency after his trickery at Metz, the army was refused entry to Strasbourg and it soon began to retreat westwards, capturing Montmédy, Bouillon and Verdun.

 During this time, an Imperial counterstroke was lacking.
 The emperor Charles V was ill.
 Come the Autumn, he was ready, and he put the city of Metz to siege.
 During the intervening period, the duc de Guise had enjoyed the opportunity to reinforce the city.
 The city had become a magnet for the young nobility, keen to undertake a feat of arms.
 The comte d'Enghien was among those to be found in Metz, along with his brother the prince de Condé, the duc de Guise's brother the marquis d'Elbeuf and several relatives of the constable de Montmorency.
 To channel the excitable energies of the great nobility, the duc de Guise allocated various sections of the walls to the leading families of the kingdom.
 Enghien and Condé held responsibility for the walls from the Saint-Thiébault gate to the river Seille.

 Come mid-November, Metz was menaced by three separate Imperial armies.
 To the north of the city, the army of the queen of Hungary, to the south that of the duke of Alba and finally in the south-west the army of the margrave of Brandenburg.
 Nevertheless, Guise was in good spirits as to his defensive prospects for the city, and bid Henri II allow the royal army to pursue objectives elsewhere.

 The besieging armies succeeded in opening breaches in Metz's walls.
 However, the defenders were quickly able to see these defects closed.
-In the Imperial camp, disease spread like wildfire and the weather soured.
+In the Imperial camp, disease spread and the weather soured.
 Come 1 January 1553, Charles V resolved to abandon the siege of Metz.